bencardoen/Colocalization.jl/README.md

 - nearest_{1-5} : The cluster ids to the nearest 5 objects in the other channel
 - channel_centroid_{x,y,z} : The centroid of **this** channel
 - distance_to_centroid: the distance of this object's centroid to the channel's centroid (~ density/topology)
+- radius: This is the radius of the circumscribed sphere of this cluster.
+If, for two clusters, you have R1 and R2 as radii, and their centroid to centroid distance is D12, then you can detect `overlap` = D12 < R1 + R2.
+This is an approximate measure, as the cluster can have weird shapes that skew the size of the circumscribed circle.

 ### Voxel